 There are also many different topics that you can blog about based on the specific niche of architecture and industry your company is in, or even if you aren’t part of a more prominent firm but are an individual architect trying to get some name recognition.

-I’m going to go over ten very broad topics that architects can blog about.
+I will go over ten very broad topics architects can blog about.

 The best part is that each of these will potentially lead to your target audience’s other, more specific topics and discussions.